 - Learning Objectives:

-- Use online tools to store and manage references and full text
+- Use online tools to store and manage references

 - Identify online tools to use when establishing yourself as a professional in the field